HSAnet/reverse-traceroute/README.md

 If you do not want to transmit resolved hostnames as part of the trace you can use the `--no-resolve` client switch.

-## Running a public endpoint
+## Running a public Endpoint
 Reverse traceroute was designed as a distributed service.
-Hence it lives from the people who decide to host publicly available server endpoints.
+Hence, it lives from the people who decide to host publicly available server endpoints.

 Should you decide to host such a reverse traceroute server, then please let us know so that we can add your server to the list of endpoints, which are maintained inside the `ENDPOINTS` file.

+## Future Work
+* Optimize the client
+* Add unit tests to client and server

 ## Disclaimer
 Both the client and the server are subject to change, as they are still early in development.